 We provide legal services to members of the Micmac, Maliseet, Penobscot and Passamaquoddy Tribes and to other Indians residing in Maine.
-We publish the Wabanaki Legal News and the Quinnehtukqut Legal News (for tribes in Connecticut) two times per year.
+We publish the Wabanaki Legal News and the Quinnehtukqut Legal News (for tribes in Connecticut) once a year.

 We travel to Indian Island, Indian Township, and Pleasant Point at least once a month.
 Check our travel schedule here.
 Call us at 1-877-213-5630 to check on any last-minute scheduling changes.

 If you live in the U.S. but outside of Maine, go to a list of Indian Legal Services programs, to find help in your state.